Projects

 Result

-A fully functional prototype delivering clinical, demographic, cost, and outcome summaries in minutes — giving clients a no-code path to decide whether a full study was worth pursuing.
+A fully functional prototype delivering clinical, demographic, cost, and outcome summaries on demand, giving clients a no-code path to decide whether a full study was worth pursuing.
+Average time to go/no-go decision dropped from 7 days to 30 minutes.

 Open-Source Scientific Projects